-- (1) Appoint, approve the compensation of, and provide oversight of the Company's independent auditor, including the removal of the Company's independent auditors.
-The independent auditors shall report directly to the Committee, and the Committee will oversee the resolution of any disagreements between management and the independent auditors. - (2) On an annual basis, review and discuss with the independent auditors all significant relationships the auditors have with the Company to determine the auditors' objectivity and independence, undertaking or recommending appropriate action to ensure and continue that independence. - (3) Administer the Company's Policy Regarding the Approval of Audit and Nonaudit Services Provided by the Independent Auditor. - (4) Following the effective date of the rules implementing Section 204 of the Sarbanes-Oxley Act, review the independent auditors' report and hold timely discussions with the independent auditors regarding the content of that report, including the following: - (a) All critical accounting policies and practices; - (b) All alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor; - (c) Other material written communications between the independent auditor and management including, but not limited to, management letter and schedule of unadjusted differences; and - (d) An analysis of the auditors' judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements. - (5) At least annually, obtain and review a report by the independent auditor describing: - (a) The firm's internal quality control procedures; - (b) Any material issues raised by the most recent internal quality-control review, peer review, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and - (c) All relationships between the independent auditor and the Company.

-C. FINANCIAL REPORTING PROCESSES.

-- (1) Review the integrity of the Company's financial reporting process, both internal and external, giving consideration to consultation with management, the independent auditors, and the internal auditor. - (2) Consider and approve, as appropriate, major changes to the Company's auditing and accounting principles and practices as suggested by the independent auditors, management, or the internal auditor. - (3) Review and approve all related party transactions. - (4) Establish and maintain procedures for the receipt, retention, and treatment of complaints regarding accounting or auditing matters, including procedures necessary to receive and respond to confidential and anonymous submissions by Company employees regarding questionable accounting or auditing matters.
+- (6) Review earnings press releases with management prior to dissemination. - (7) Discuss with management financial information and earnings guidance provided to analysts and rating agencies. - B. INDEPENDENT AUDITORS. - (1) Appoint, approve the compensation of, and provide oversight of the Company's independent auditor, including the removal of the Company's independent auditors.
+The independent auditors shall report directly to the Committee, and the Committee shall oversee the resolution of any disagreements between management and the independent auditors. - (2) On an annual basis, review and discuss with the independent auditors all significant relationships the auditors have with the Company to determine the auditors' objectivity and independence, undertaking or recommending appropriate action to ensure and continue that independence. - (3) Administer the Company's Policy Regarding the Approval of Audit and Nonaudit Services Provided by the Independent Auditor. - (4) Following the effective date of the rules implementing Section 404 of the Sarbanes Act, review the independent auditors' report and hold timely discussions with the independent auditors regarding the content of that report, including the following: - (a) All critical accounting policies and practices; - (b) All alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor; - (c) Other material written communications between the independent auditor and management including, but not limited to, management letter and schedule of unadjusted differences; and - (d) An analysis of the auditor's judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements. - (5) At least annually, obtain and review a report by the independent auditor describing: - (a) The firm's internal quality control procedures; - (b) Any material issues raised by the most recent internal quality-control review, peer review or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and - (c) All relationships between the independent auditor and the Company. - C. FINANCIAL REPORTING PROCESSES. - Review the integrity of the Company's financial reporting process, both internal and external, giving consideration to consultation with management, the independent auditors and the internal auditor. - (2) Consider and approve, as appropriate, major changes to the Company's auditing and accounting principles and practices as suggested by the independent auditors, management, or the internal auditor. - (3) Review and approve all related party transactions. - (4) Establish and maintain procedures for the receipt, retention, and treatment of complaints regarding accounting or auditing matters, including procedures necessary to receive and respond to - 18 confidential and anonymous submissions by Company employees regarding questionable accounting or auditing matters.